 dnsmasq has a built-in read-only

-For DHCP you simply have to leave out any of the dhcp option in the configuation file, DNS you just tell it to operate on port 0 and it will be disabled.
+For DHCP you simply have to leave out any of the dhcp option in the configuration file, DNS you just tell it to operate on port 0 and it will be disabled.

-So my whole config starting out looks like this:
+So my whole configuration starting out looks like this:

 # Disable DNS port=0

 Now I need to configure the TFTP bits of dnsmasq.
-This too was rather simple only requiring me to add the following to my already terse config file:
+This too was rather simple only requiring me to add the following to my already terse configuration file: